Pranay772629/Face-Recognition/README.md

 # Face Recognition

-This project is on face recognition using PCA for dimentionality reduction and Milticlass SVM for classification.
+This project is on face recognition using PCA for dimentionality reduction and Multiclass SVM for classification.
 Effect of various hyperparameters are shown in the Jupyter Notebook.

 The images are resized to a 100x100 pixels which gives 10,000 inputs for our Multiclass SVM.
 PCA is used to reduce the dimension of input from 10,000 to less than 100 (can be changed according to the size of dataset).
 This reduced dataset is used to train a Multiclass SVM which is made from scratch using python's cvxopt library.